-4 DECLARATIONS OF INTEREST
+DECLARATIONS OF INTEREST 4

-Councillor A MacCartney declared a pecuniary interest in item 14 - Notices of Motion, as a member of the Game and Wildlife Conservation Trust which undertook paid work with the Welland River Trust.
-Councillor MacCartney confirmed she would leave the room during the debate.
+Councillor A MacCartney declared a pecuniary interest in item 14 - Notices of Motion, as her laboratory undertook paid work for the Welland River Trust and closely linked Game and Wildlife Conservation Trust.
+Councillor MacCartney confirmed she would leave the room during consideration of the item.